lionelblonde/dotfiles/INSTRUCTIONS.md

 Treat public APIs, log schema, and config schema as contracts; any changes require a migration plan + confirmation.

 BREAKING THE LETTER OR SPIRIT OF THE RULES IS FAILURE.

-DEFAULT RESPONSE FORMAT: 1.
-Plan, 2.
-Minimal diff patch, 3.
-Requires confirmation (if any), 4.
-How to verify (commands + success criteria + falsifiers)
-CONFIRMATION-GATED CHANGES: if a rule says "stop and ask", do not implement the change.
-Instead: prepare a safe, reversible patch that isolates the change behind a flag or separate commit-sized diff, and list the exact question(s) Lionel must answer, plus the tradeoff.